 - (a) When the Company incurs Losses from one or two Covered Events during the Contract Year, the Company's full Retention shall be applied to each of the Covered Events. - (b) When the Company incurs Losses from more than two Covered Events during the Contract Year, the Company's full Retention shall be applied to each of the two Covered Events causing the largest Losses for the Company.
-For each other Covered Event resulting in Losses, the Company's Retention shall be reduced to one-third of its full Retention. - 1.
-All reimbursement of Losses for each Covered Event shall be based on the Company's full Retention until December 31 of the Contract Year.
-Adjustments to reflect a reduction to one-third of the full Retention shall be made on or after January 1 of the Contract Year provided the Company reports its Losses as specified in this Contract. - 2.
+For each other Covered Event resulting in Losses, the Company's Retention shall be reduced to one-third of its full Retention.

+- All reimbursement of Losses for each Covered Event shall be based on the Company's full Retention until December 31 of the Contract Year.
+Adjustments to reflect a reduction to onethird of the full Retention shall be made on or after January 1 of the Contract Year provided the Company reports its Losses as specified in this Contract. - 2.
 Adjustments to the Company's Retention shall be based upon its paid and outstanding Losses as reported on the Company's Proof of Loss Reports, but shall not include incurred but not reported Losses.
 The Company's Proof of Loss Reports shall be used to determine which Covered Events constitute the Company's two largest Covered Events.
 After this initial determination, any subsequent adjustments shall be made quarterly by the SBA only if the Proof of Loss Reports reveal that loss development patterns have resulted in a change in the order of Covered Events entitled to the reduction to one-third of the full Retention. - (c) The Company's full Retention is established in accordance with the provisions of Section 215.555(2)(e), Florida Statutes, and shall be determined by multiplying the Retention Multiple by the Company's Reimbursement Premium for the Contract Year.

-(29) Retention Multiple
+(26) Retention Multiple

 - (a) The Retention Multiple is applied to the Company's Reimbursement Premium to determine the Company's Retention.
-The Retention Multiple for the 2018/2019 Contract Year shall be equal to \$4.5 billion, adjusted based upon the reported exposure for the 2016/2017 Contract Year to reflect the percentage growth in exposure to the FHCF since 2004, divided by the estimated total industry Reimbursement Premium at the 90% reimbursement percentage level for the Contract Year as determined by the SBA. - (b) The Retention Multiple shall be adjusted to reflect the reimbursement percentage elected by the Company under this Contract as follows: - 1.
-If the Company elects a 90% reimbursement percentage, the adjusted Retention Multiple is 100% of the amount determined under (29)(a) above; - 2.
-If the Company elects a 75% reimbursement percentage, the adjusted Retention Multiple is 120% of the amount determined under (29)(a) above; or - 3.
-If the Company elects a 45% reimbursement percentage, the adjusted Retention Multiple is 200% of the amount determined under (29)(a) above.
+The Retention Multiple for the 2020/2021 Contract Year shall be equal to \$4.5 billion, adjusted based upon the reported exposure for the 2018/2019 Contract Year to reflect the percentage growth in exposure to the FHCF since 2004, divided by the estimated total industry Reimbursement Premium at the 90% Coverage Level for the Contract Year as determined by the SBA. - (b) The Retention Multiple shall be adjusted to reflect the Coverage Level elected by the Company under this Contract as follows: - 1.
+If the Company elects the 90% Coverage Level, the adjusted Retention Multiple is 100% of the amount determined under paragraph (a); - 2.
+If the Company elects the 75% Coverage Level, the adjusted Retention Multiple is 120% of the amount determined under paragraph (a); or - 3.
+If the Company elects the 45% Coverage Level, the adjusted Retention Multiple is 200% of the amount determined under paragraph (a).

-(30) Ultimate Net Loss
+(27) Ultimate Net Loss